 - User experience is designed to drive the user to compliance training

-- Admin interface has extreme level of configuration
+- Admin interface has an extreme level of configuration

 - Internal cost tracking and reporting for live training like instructor fees, meals, audio/video, etc.